 W G Rich

 The artist named W G Rich who produced some paintings in St Peter, Bexhill in 1893 is most probably William George Rich (1857-1929), a prolific painter during the later 1870s and 1880s, whose works during this period, mostly conventional landscapes, are to be found on various art dealers’ websites.
-The paucity of his landscapes after the 1880s and the existence of some stained glass of 1892 by a W G Rich at Leigh Wood, Somerset suggests a change of artistic orientation.
-This is borne out by his entry in the 1901 census, when he was living in Bridport, Dorset (close to Somerset) and described himself as ‘Artist (ecclesiastical)’.
+There are few landscapes by him after the 1880s and there is stained glass by what must be the same artist dated between 1894 and 1900 in three churches in Dorset and more of 1892 at Leigh Wood, Somerset.
+This suggests a change of artistic orientation and this is borne out, with further support from the location of his known works, by his entry in the 1901 census, in which he was living in Bridport, Dorset and described himself as ‘Artist (ecclesiastical)’.
 No further reference to him in an artistic capacity has come to light, for there seems to have been a further major change in his life.
 What must be the same man appears in the 1911 census.
 His age and place of birth tally and so do those of his wife and daughter when checked against the 1901 census.
 However, he was then living in Hammersmith and working as a salesman at Waring and Gillow’s furniture shop in Oxford Street.
 The strongest arguments in support of his authorship of the paintings at Bexhill are his stated occupation in 1901 and the fact that he died at Pevensey Bay, thereby establishing a link with Sussex, albeit at a much later date.
 A possible though less likely alternative is Alfred William Rich (1856-1921),who was born at Lindfield, Sussex and became a landscape-painter in watercolours after training as an engraver and heraldic draughtsman; there is no evidence of an involvement in church art.
 He took up the study of painting in 1890 and studied at the Slade School and settled in London – in 1911 he was living in Fulham.
 However, his death is recorded in Gloucestershire.